- What is Edge Computing?

 The benefits of edge computing form five categories:

 - Speed - edge computing allows processing data on the spot or at a local data center, thus reducing latency.
 As a result, data processing is faster than it would be when the data is ping-ponged to the cloud and back.

 - Security.
 There is a fair share of concerns regarding the security of IoT (more on that later).
 However, there is an upside too.
 The thing is - standard cloud architecture is centralized.
 This feature makes it vulnerable for DDoS and other troubles (check out our article on cloud security threats to know more).
-At the same time, edge computing spreads storage, processing and related applications on devices and local data centers.
-This layout neutralizes disruption of the whole network.
+At the same time, edge computing spreads storage, processing, and related applications on devices and local data centers.
+This layout neutralizes the disruption of the whole network.

 - Scalability - a combination of local data centers and dedicated devices can expand computational resources and enable more consistent performance.
 At the same time, this expansion doesn’t strain the bandwidth of the central network.

 - Versatility - edge computing enables the gathering of vast amounts of diverse valuable data.
 Edge computing handles raw data and allows the device service.
 In addition to this, the central network can receive data already prepared for further machine learning or data analysis.

 - Reliability - with the operation proceedings occurring close to the user, the system is less dependent on the state of the central network.

 Edge computing brings much-needed efficiency to IoT data processing.
 This aspect helps to maintain its timely and consistent performance.